 It is comforting and helpful to know that others in our sphere are thinking about this topic (perhaps all the more so this year because of the pandemic) as well.

-If the fate of your witchy knowledge + belongings is a subject that is a applicable to your life, you’ll definitely want to check out this thought provoking post from The Witch & The Walnut.
+If the fate of your witchy knowledge + belongings is a subject that is applicable to your life, you will definitely want to check out this thought-provoking post from The Witch & The Walnut.